balqui/degais/paper/paper.md

 Gaifman graphs a log function is applied first, then the fixed-width intervals are applied.

+We represent visually the labels with different _colors_.

 The data analysis approach proposed in [@IDA2018] consists in applying a decomposition process to the (possibly labeled) Gaifman graphs;
 in some cases the so-called modular graph decomposition suffices